-Pennsylvania’s new voter identification law will stand … for now.
+Pennsylvania’s new will stand … for now.

 Commonwealth Court Judge Robert Simpson on Wednesday morning released his decision that parties challenging the Voter ID law were not able to prove it will cause “immediate and irreparable harm” to the electorate.

-The challenge to the law was brought by voter advocacy groups, including the American Civil Liberties Union and the NAACP.
+was brought by voter advocacy groups, including the American Civil Liberties Union and the NAACP.
 The groups suing to overturn the law immediately vowed to appeal the judgment.

 “The court had a chance to intercede the PA legislators’ attempt to suppress the vote on Election Day,” said Benjamin Todd Jealous, president and chief executive officer of the NAACP regarding the ruling.
 “However, with today’s decision and the estimated amount of Pennsylvanians who lack the required photo ID, we will witness a marked decrease in voter turnout and in the number of ballots that will be counted on and after Election Day.”